-The primary servicing fee will be payable in arrears out of available funds and amounts on deposit in the collection account, the capitalized interest account and the reserve account on the 25th of each month, or if the 25th is not a business day, then on the next business day, beginning in October 2006.
+The primary servicing fee will be payable in arrears out of available funds and amounts on deposit in the collection account, the capitalized interest account and the reserve account on the 25th of each month, or if the 25th day is not a business day, then on the next business day, beginning in August 2006.
 The fee paid in each month is calculated based upon the outstanding principal amount of the trust student loans as of the first day of the preceding calendar month.
-Primary servicing fees due and payable to the servicer will include amounts from any prior distribution dates that remain unpaid.
+Fees will include amounts from any prior monthly servicing payment dates that remain unpaid.